omrawaley/geometry-calculators/README.md

 `cd` into `CylinderCalculator` and run `./calculator` in your command line!

-Makefile is included and to recompile `cd` into `CylinderCalculator` and run `make calculator` in your command line!
+Makefile is included and to recompile, `cd` into `CylinderCalculator` and run `make calculator` in your command line!